DeplanckeLab/dgrpool_web/README.md

 Once it's done, a message will tell you "PostgreSQL init process complete; ready for start up".

 Then the database will restart, and the website will be fully available at `yourhost.com:3000` from a web browser.

-When you can see that everything is working out.
-You can stop the Docker, and run it in the background.
+Check that everything is working out.
+Then you can stop the Docker, and re-run it in the background.

 ```bash
    docker-compose down